Akuli/jou/README.md

     return 0
 ```

 Jou has classes.
-They can have methods, but that's about it:
+They can have methods, but otherwise they are very much like structs in C.
-otherwise Jou classes are just like structs in C.
+There is no inheritance or other fancy features (see [design goals and non-goals](#design-goals-and-non-goals) below).

 ```python
 import "stdlib/io.jou"